 - COREP (Own Funds & Leverage, Liquidity Coverage, Large Exposures, Stable Funding, ALM and LCR Delegated Act)

 To ensure the ITS on supervisory reporting requirements are implemented consistently, the templates described in the Annexes have been translated into a data point model (DPM) which in turn is used to generate the taxonomy.

 The DPM is a structured representation of the data, identifying all the business concepts and its relationships, as well as validation rules and the taxonomy is the vehicle that enables data to be shared in line with the DPM structure.

 These artefacts along with the accompanying documentation, contain all the relevant technical specifications we needed to develop DPM Authority.

 XBRL validation failure messages are typically very difficult to understand and to resolve.
 DPM authority helps the user by presenting each failure in a number of different ways.
 Each message is interactive where clicking on a failure will highlight the data points contributing to the issue in the user interface.

 DRAG AND DROP ORACLE EPM AUTOMATION.

-DPM Authority is the only CRD IV tool that can integrate natively with Oracle EPM (HFM, Planning and Essbase).
+DPM Authority is the only Solvency II tool that can integrate natively with Oracle EPM (HFM, Planning and Essbase).
 EPM dimensions and their members are listed in the automation panel and can be dragged and dropped onto individual cells, entire rows, columns or sheets.
 It couldn’t be simpler.